 - Personal time for meditation, reflection, or individual treatment assignments

 Checklist of What to Look for in a Residential Mental Health Treatment Center

 - Accreditation.
-This information is available from The Joint Commission, The Commission on Accreditation of Rehabilitation Facilities, or the Council on Accreditation.
+This information is available from The Joint Commission, The Commission on Accreditation of Rehabilitation Facilities.

 - State license.
 Typically from the Department of Health in the state the facility is located.

 - Location.
 This should meet the preferences of the individual and offer the necessary treatment programs.

 - The setting.
 It should be clean and comfortable, and the individual should feel comfortable within the environment.